 Employees are entitled to three (3) days of paid bereavement leave following the death of an immediate family member.
 An employee may also be entitled to three days of paid bereavement leave at the end of a pregnancy in the case of a miscarriage or still-birth if they are an employee or in certain specified circumstances.

 One paid day of bereavement leave may also be taken if the employee has suffered a bereavement in respect of any other person.
-Part of assessing whether an employee has suffered a bereavement is how close they were, if the employee has any significant responsibility for the arrangements relating to the death or has any cultural responsibilities.
+Part of assessing whether an employee has suffered a bereavement is how close they were to the deceased, if the employee has any significant responsibility for the arrangements relating to the death or has any cultural responsibilities.

 There is a definition of an ‘immediate family member’, which covers: